hapijs/lab/API.md

 #### TypeScript

 A TypeScript definition file is included with **lab** to make it easier to use inside of an existing TypeScript project.
-Below is a TypeScript test example that uses the [lab-transform-typescript](https://www.npmjs.com/package/lab-transform-typescript) module to manage the transform:
+To enable running test files written in TypeScript use the `--typescript` CLI option.

 ```typescript
 import * as Lab from '@hapi/lab';